 In 2012 she was awarded the distinction of Hanshi, as you know the highest achievement in traditional Japanese martial arts.

 All who trained with her were inspired by her powerful artistry and her sensitive generosity.
-The Coleen Gragen Award of Inspiration will be awarded posthumously to Sensei-Sifu Barbara Feldman, who died in January 2013.
+The Coleen Gragen Award of Inspiration was awarded posthumously to Sensei-Sifu Barbara Feldman, who died in January 2013.
 She continues to inspire many in our community.

 AWMAI started the Barbara Feldman Scholarship Fund to help women keep growing in the arena of teaching and training.

-Created by the National Women's Martial Arts Federation, The Peg Strain Women's Empowerment Fund supports individuals or organizations for professional development.
+The Peg Strain Women's Empowerment Fund was created by the National Women's Martial Arts Federation and supports individuals or organizations for professional development.